Check if you can get your money back after a scam

 If you can't get your money back

-If you can't get your money back, find out how to get financial or emotional support after a scam.
+Find out how to get emotional support after a scam.

 Report the scam